via5/Synergy/README.md

 ### Morph
-A morph modifier an drive one or more morphs.
+A morph modifier drives one or more morphs.

 [<img src="doc/morph.png" height="400">](doc/morph.png)

 - _Morph progression_: Defines how multiple morphs are handled:
   - _Natural_: Drives all morphs randomly based on a master duration and delay.
-  - _Concurrent_: Drives all morphs at the same time based on the modifier.
+  - _Concurrent_: Drives all morphs at the same time based on the modifier duration.
-  - _Sequential_: Drives morphs one at a time in order based on the modifier.
+  - _Sequential_: Drives morphs one at a time in order based on the modifier duration.
   - _Random_: Drives morphs one at a time randomly.
 Morphs are shuffled before every round.
 If there is more than one morph, it is guaranteed that the same morph will not be executed twice in a row.

 #### Natural progression